-Your Guide to Using a SWOT Analysis for Your Business and remote work
+Your Guide to Using a SWOT Analysis for Your Business

 Business executives and middle managers make difficult decisions every day, and their choices either pay off or become costly mistakes.
 If you want to make better decisions for your business, performing a SWOT analysis can help you achieve that.

 Lecturers from the University of California illustrated how a SWOT analysis can help organizations and employees maximize potential, improve performance, minimize operational risks, and manage the competition.
 Whether you’re running a multi-national, international, or a small business, this methodological tool will help you determine the efficacy of potential decisions.
 In this post, we will share everything you need to know about the technique, including a SWOT analysis definition, its applications, and its advantages and disadvantages.

 What Is a SWOT Analysis?

 You can use a SWOT analysis as a framework for evaluating your company’s competitive position and developing a strategic plan to address areas for improvement.
 It is mostly used by companies and organizations.
 However, individuals can also perform a personal SWOT analysis to improve their decision-making skills.

 By now, you might be wondering, “What does a SWOT analysis stand for?”
 Well, SWOT is an abbreviation for the terms Strengths, Weaknesses, Opportunities, and Threats.
 When you look into the history of a SWOT analysis, you’ll see that it has always been credited to Albert Humphrey.
 Humphrey was a management consultant who led a research project on Fortune 500 companies in the 60s and 70s, using the methodology.